Christmas and New Year's closings

 Area governments and offices are setting their schedules to observe the Christmas and New Year’s Day holidays.
 All federal, federal, state and government offices, along with banks are closed on Dec.
 25 and Jan.
 1.

-Henry County and PSA offices will close at 3 p.m.
-Wednesday and remain closed until Monday.
+Henry County and PSA offices are closed and will remain closed until Monday.

 In observance of the New Year’s Day holiday, those offices will close at noon on Dec.
 31 and remain closed until Jan.
 4.